green-party-dublin-central/nh-web/site/content/post/royal-oak.md

 ---
 title: Royal Oak site planning application
 date: 2022-04-27T14:07:59.978Z
-description: A summary of the Strategic housing development planning application to An Bord Pleanála for the old Royal Oak public house site on the Finglas Road can be found below.
+description: A summary of the Strategic Housing Development planning application to An Bord Pleanála for the old Royal Oak public house site on the Finglas Road can be found below.
 image: img/royal-oak.png